Skip to content

 AbstractRuntime is the durable execution kernel inside the wider AbstractFramework ecosystem: - AbstractFramework umbrella: lpalbou/AbstractFramework - AbstractCore (LLM + tools): lpalbou/abstractcore

 The runtime stays dependency-light and delegates LLM/tool execution to integrations (notably AbstractCore): src/abstractruntime/integrations/abstractcore/*.
+Runtime also depends on the light AbstractMemory contract so MEMORY_KG_* effects always have the TripleStore model types available; hosts still choose the concrete memory backend.

 flowchart LR